razetime/razetime.github.io/blog/_posts/2023-11-22-decker-sites.md

 There's many things one can do with this sort of functionality, this is just simply a small glimpse of what you can do with deck modification in Lil.
-There's certainly many ways to improve its speed (removing redundant `readdeck` calls), and many ways to make it much more modular and responsive.
+There's certainly many ways to improve its speed (removing redundant `readdeck` calls), and many ways to make it much more modular.
 Some basic quality-of-life things one can do is use the
 [Deck Interface](https://beyondloom.com/decker/decker.html#deckinterface) to
 lock the index deck, automatically add author details, generate sitemaps and